ChristineEC/be-a-dear-volunteer/README.md

 Here students can track, edit, update, or delete their planned activities ("slots"), which appear on their own pages under the rubriques Planning, Completed, Credit Requested (in terms of minutes), and Teacher Approved (in terms of minutes credited).
 They also see their total minutes credited.
 Under the Teacher Approved rubrique are displayed both the minutes of credit requested by the student and the minutes of credit approved by the teacher, so that any discrepancies can be discussed by the teacher and student and then resolved, as teachers will not necessarily want to approve the same number of minutes requested by the student.

-### Downloadable Signature Forms --- Move to future feature

-Credit for volunteer work by high school students in the State of California, as a matter of fact and not merely by the design of this project, requires proof in the form of signatures and contact details of the beneficiary.
-(For this reason, students have traditionally been limited to volunteering for public-facing organizations or institutions.)
-Students will be able to download signature forms to provide a basis for teacher approval of their volunteer hours.

 ### Teacher approval in the admin panel

 Teacher ability to approve their students' activities and hours and minutes for credit toward graduation on the backend.
 Teachers receive the is_staff attribute on the backend by the superuser and are given the ability to log in to the admin panel, where they can sort students by homeroom to make the approval process easy.

+### User Profiles

+Users can have profiles that consist of a profile picture, classroom to which they belong (relating to a separate classroom model), profile type (student, teacher, or school admin), and alias, which defaults to "Someone".
+The classroom attribute is the most important attribute of the model because it allows teachers to quickly identify on the back end which students they want to validate slots for.
+The superuser changes any teachers' profile type from the default student to "teacher" and then manually gives the teachers various permissions on the admin panel.
+When a teacher later accesses the admin panel, they can sort profiles by homeroom to view the students they are interested in.

+At the moment, profiles are handled entirely on the back end.
+Thanks to being registered as inline with the user model in the admin.py file of the users app, profile creation is straightforward.
+When a new user is created in the admin panel, or when a previously added user is viewed, the fields for the Profile model appear as well, so the superuser can assign the correct profile attributes, such as homeroom, or a profile picture that differs from the default.
+See future enhancements for more about user profiles.

+## Future enhancements

+- Profiles auto created through signals

-### Homeroom page counter  ---- move to future feature
-Showing total minutes of volunteer time completed and approved by the students in the class as a whole.
+- Homeroom page counter showing total minutes of volunteer time completed and approved by the students in the class as a whole.

+- Downloadable signature Forms: Credit for volunteer work by high school students in the State of California, as a matter of fact and not merely by the design of this project, requires proof in the form of signatures and contact details of the beneficiary.
+(For this reason, students have traditionally been limited to volunteering for public-facing organizations or institutions.)
+Students will be able to download signature forms to provide a basis for teacher approval of their volunteer hours.